Housing proposals we're tracking in Arlington County

 Get excited about some of the changes a new Comprehensive Plan could bring:

 Arlington’s Transportation Future is a County initiative to develop a refreshed Transportation Plan, to replace the 2007 Master Transportation Plan.
-The County Board will vote on the Vision and Goals for the new Master Transportation Plan in July.
-Unfortunately, two of Arlington’s commissions are recommending problematic revisions.
-Tell the County Board to stick with the vision and goals that citizen feedback created, and ensure that Arlington has a future of independence, not car dependence.
+The County Board approved new Vision and Goals for the new Master Transportation Plan in July.
+Now

 RiverHouse is a large-scale property in Pentagon City with three 15-story apartment towers surrounded by surface parking lots and some green space.
 It was originally developed in the 1960s and the current owner is JBG Smith.
 In 2022, the property received eligibility for a significant increase in density, through the Pentagon City Sector Plan process.
 The Sector Plan stipulates that in order to achieve this additional density, JBG Smith would need to include green space and affordable housing with the new development.